Naeema21/CSV-Reader/README.md

 Read the participation details to learn how to earn your Hacktoberfest tee or tree reward.

-How is this repository different?
-If you are contributing for the first time on github and you are finding projects/repositories tough to enter, this will help you a lot if you know a little bit of HTML, CSS and Javascript.

-Our idea is to create contribute anything simple or complex you have build using HTML, CSS or javascript.

 This will follow valid PR conditions of hacktoberfest and will make your contribution to stand out and presentable :)